Skip to main content

 • music

-• “In many instances throughout MW3, the ambient soundtrack is cranked up too high, and sometimes Brian Tyler's music is so out of place that it makes it hard to hear Captain Price, Soap, and some of the other critical character voices.”
+• “In many instances throughout MW3, the ambient soundtrack is cranked up too high, and sometimes Brian Tyler's music is so out of place many times throughout the game, making it hard to hear Captain Price, Soap, and some of the other critical character voices.”

 • replayability